Mario Draghi: Foreign policies

 Since the beginning of his premiership, Draghi implemented an active foreign policy focused on the Mediterranean Sea, North Africa and the Middle East in order to increase Italy's influence over the area.
-On 6 April 2021, Draghi visited Libya, in his first international trip, during which he met Prime Minister Abdul Hamid Dbeibeh, saying he wanted to strengthen ties with the Arab country, a former colony of Italy.
+On 6 April 2021, Draghi visited Libya, in his first international trip, during which he met Prime Minister Abdul Hamid Dbeibeh, saying he wanted to strengthen ties with the African country, a former colony of Italy.
 The trip was described as an attempt to reduce the Turkish and Egyptian influences over Libya, following the aftermath of the civil war.
 Days later, Draghi publicly labelled Turkish President Recep Tayyip Erdoğan as a "dictator", harshly criticising him for his behaviour after a meeting with European leaders Ursula von der Leyen and Charles Michel, during which, according to Draghi, he "humiliated President von der Leyen".
 The statement caused immediate reactions from the Turkish government.
 Turkey's foreign minister Mevlüt Çavuşoğlu summoned Italian ambassador and described Draghi's words as an "unacceptable populist rhetoric", while many other prominent members of Erdoğan's cabinet strongly attacked Draghi.
 However, Draghi was backed by several European leaders, including the head of the European People's Party, Manfred Weber.
 On 14 April, Erdoğan accused Draghi of being an "appointed and unelected Prime Minister", describing his statement as "rude and impertinent".

 In June 2021, Draghi attended his first G7 summit in Cornwall in the United Kingdom.
 During the meeting, Draghi led discussions on strategy for avoiding adverse market reactions to stimulus spending.
 During the summit, Draghi held a bilateral meeting with U.S. President Joe Biden.
 Draghi praised Biden, saying he had improved relations between the European Union and the United States.

 In August 2021, following the withdrawal of NATO troops from Afghanistan amid the Taliban offensive, the Italian government took part in the evacuation from Kabul.
 Within the Operation "Aquila Omnia", nearly 5,000 Afghans were evacuated by the Italian Armed Forces and brought to Italy.

 On 30 and 31 October 2021, Rome hosted the annual G20 summit.
 Draghi and the other leaders mainly discussed climate change, COVID-19 pandemic and post-pandemic global recovery in health, economic and political terms.
 The only leaders who did not attend the G20 were the Chinese leader Xi Jinping and the Russian President Vladimir Putin.